Evelyn Namara: Career

-In 2006, Namara was among the women who co-founded the now-defunct LinuxChix Africa.
-She is also a founding member of Girl Geek Kampala.
+Namara was among the women that formed the Defunct LinuxChix Africa in 2006.
+Namara is a founding member for Girl Geek Kampala.

-Since 2015, Namara has been the CEO and founder of Vouch Digital.
+Namara is the CEO and founder for Vouch Digital since 2015.

-Previously, Namara worked as a systems administrator at Orange Uganda Limited from 2008 to 2011.
-Following this, she served as the Country Director for Solar Sister, an enterprise focused on distributing solar lamps to rural women lacking electricity access, from 2011 to 2013.
+Namara worked as a systems administrator at Orange Uganda Limited from 2008 to 2011.
+She worked as country director for Solar Sister (a company that distributed solar lamps to rural women that have no access to electricity) from 2011 to 2013.

-In 2014, Namara held the position of Regional Manager for East Africa at Beyonic Inc. From January to June 2015, she was the Implementation Manager for Blended Learning at Wings Learning Centres.
+Namara worked as the regional manager for East Africa at Beyonic Inc in 2014.

+From January to June 2015, Namara worked as the Implementation Manager for Blended Learning at Wings Learning Centres.

-Namara served as an ambassador to the United Nations Internet Governance Forum in Brazil in November 2015, representing the Internet Society.
-She reprised this role for the 2016 forum in Mexico.
+In November 2015, Namara was the ambassador to the United Nations Internet Governance Forum Ambassador to the United Nations Internet Governance Forum in Brazil as she was working Internet society.
+She was the returning ambassador to the United Nations Internet Governance Forum Ambassador as she was working Internet society in 2016 in Mexico.

-She was Vice Chair for the ICT Association of Uganda from January 2016 to October 2016.
-Subsequently, from November 2016 to March 2018, Namara coordinated activities in Eastern Africa for the Africa Civil Society on Information Society (ACSIS).
-She also served as a Policy Outreach fellow at the Internet Society from 2017 to 2018.
+Namara worked as the Vice Chair for the ICT Association of Uganda from January 2016 to October 2016.

+Namara worked as the Eastern Africa coordinator for the Africa Civil Society on Information Society (ACSIS) from Nov 2016 - Mar 2018.

+Namara also served as a Policy Outreach fellow at Internet Society from 2017 to 2018.

-From 2017 to 2019, Namara was a global ambassador for the IAMTHECODE foundation and contributed as a team member to Bridge17.org.
-She worked as the Manager for Community Engagement and Special Interest Groups at the Internet Society from 2018 to 2021.
+She worked as the Global ambassador for IAMTHECODE foundation from 2017 to 2019.
+Namara was a team member and contributor for Bridge17.org.

+Namara worked as the Manager for Community Engagement and Special Interest Groups at the Internet Society from 2018 to 2021.

-Namara joined the Alliance for Affordable Internet (A4AI) as a Project Manager and Researcher, serving from November 2021 to October 2022.
+Namara worked as the project manager and researcher for Alliance for affordable Internet (A4AI) from November 2021 to October 2022.

-Since October 2021, Namara has been an Independent Non-Executive Director for MTN Mobile Money Uganda Limited (as of 2024).
-In 2022, she was appointed as an Independent Non-Executive Director to the Board of Directors of KCB Bank Uganda.
-She also serves on the Refactory Advisory Board and is a member of the board of directors for Village Enterprise.
+Namara serves as an Independent Non Executive Director for MTN Mobile Money Uganda Limited since October 2021 to date (as on 2024).
+She also serves on the Refactory Advisory Board.

+In 2022, Namara was appointed as an Independent Non Executive director for KCB Bank Uganda Board of Directors.

+Namara is a member of the board of directors for Village Enterprise.

-At the Global Digital Inclusion Partnership, Namara was the Senior Partnerships Manager & Researcher from December 2022 to January 2024.
-In January 2024, she was promoted to Senior Programs Manager.
+Namara worked as a Senior Partnerships Manager & Researcher from December 2022 to Jan 2024 at Global Digital Inclusion Partnership where she was promoted to the position of senior programs manager in January 2024.

-Namara has also contributed as a trainer and instructor for The Africa Network Operators Group (AfNOG) and AfCHIX.
-She chaired the Change Agent ABIE Award selection committee.
+Namara worked as a trainer and instructor for The Africa Network Operators Group (AfNOG) and AfCHIX.

+Namara was a chair of the Change Agent ABIE Award selection committee.